cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Shall we speak with William now?"
 I asked.

 Lady Blackwood hesitated.
 "William keeps to his study in the west wing.
-He's... taken this hard with the inheritance matter straining things further."
+He's..., taken this hard with the inheritance matter straining things further."

 The mystery had only deepened, and as we prepared to interview Katherine Blackwood, I suspected the answer lay in Edward's final days at Fort Kalyan.